storesafe/cordova-sqlite-storage/README.md

 - Multi-page apps
 - Use within [InAppBrowser](http://docs.phonegap.com/en/edge/cordova_inappbrowser_inappbrowser.md.html)
+- Use within an iframe (see [litehelpers/Cordova-sqlite-storage#368 (comment)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/368#issuecomment-154046367))
+- SAVEPOINT(s)
+- R-Tree is not tested for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled), or WP(7/8)
-- UNICODE characters not fully tested in the Windows "Universal" (8.1) version
+- UNICODE characters not fully tested
-- Use with triggers and JOIN
+- Use with TRIGGER(s), JOIN and ORDER BY RANDOM
-- TODO add some REGEXP tests
-- Use of Android version with Amazon Fire-OS (reported to be broken)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
+- Delete an open database inside a statement or transaction callback.

 ## Some tips and tricks

 - If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening your database using `window.openDatabase` and see if you get the same problems.
+- In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own shema version number.
+It is possible to add it later.
+The recommended schema update procedure is described below.

-## Common pitfalls
+## Common pitfall(s)

 - It is NOT allowed to execute sql statements on a transaction following the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), as described below.
-- It is possible to make a Windows Phone 8.1 project using either the `windows` platform or the `wp8` platform.
+- Not in this version branch: ~~It is possible to make a Windows Phone 8.1 project using either the `windows` platform or the `wp8` platform.
 The `windows` platform is highly recommended over `wp8` whenever possible.
-Also, some plugins only support `windows` and some plugins support only `wp8`.
+Also, some plugins only support `windows` and some plugins support only `wp8`.~~
+- The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
+- Attempting to open a database before receiving the 'deviceready' event callback.
+- Inserting STRING into ID field
+- Auto-vacuum is NOT enabled by default.
+It is recommended to periodically VACUUM the database.

+## Weird pitfall(s)

+- intent whitelist: blocked intent such as external URL intent *may* cause this and perhaps certain Cordova plugin(s) to misbehave (see [litehelpers/Cordova-sqlite-storage#396](https://github.com/litehelpers/Cordova-sqlite-storage/issues/396))

+## Angular/ngCordova/Ionic-related pitfalls

+- Angular/ngCordova/Ionic controller/factory/service callbacks may be triggered before the 'deviceready' event is fired
+- As discussed in [#355](https://github.com/litehelpers/Cordova-sqlite-storage/issues/355), it may be necessary to install ionic-plugin-keyboard

+## Major TODOs

+- Integrate with IndexedDBShim and some other libraries such as Sequelize, Squel.js, WebSqlSync, Persistence.js, Knex, etc.

 ## Alternatives

 ### Other versions

-- [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) - internal memory improvements to support larger transactions (with a different licensing scheme)
+- [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) - internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) - with a different licensing scheme
+- [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree) - version with support for web workers, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) - with a different licensing scheme
+- [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) - version with REGEXP support *added* for Android and pre-populated database support *added* for Windows "Universal" as well
 - [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter) - supports [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android, iOS, and Windows (8.1)
 - Adaptation for React Native Android and iOS: [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage)
 - Original version for iOS (with a slightly different transaction API): [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin)